 Some basic questions to ask your dentist include:

 - Do I have a simple cavity, or do I need a crown or a root canal?

 - How many visits will it take to treat this tooth?

-- Will the pain go away after today?
+- When will the pain go away?

 - What can I take for the pain?